 Why pay for premiums when you don’t think you’re necessarily exposed to the risks you’re paying for?
-We can figure that out for you.

 This program is not available to just anyone, so call us and we can help determine if you are eligible.

 The U.S. Department of Transportation has strict regulations when it comes to the legal liability of moving companies as they carry out their services.
-We’ve recently gone over the different types of quotes which are legally acceptable as well as the requirements for an accurate bill of lading, but one thing we haven’t talked about is expense bills.
+We’ve recently gone over the different types of quotes which are legally acceptable as well as the requirements for an accurate bill of lading, but one thing we haven’t talked about is estimates.

-What Should An Expense Bill Entail?
+What Should An Estimate Entail?

 - Date of shipment

 - Names of cosigner and consignee

 - An accurate description of the freight – including weight, volume and measurement